tardonyx/TG_Avatar/README.md

 You can set text and background color by changing corresponds values in `config.py` file in block "customization".
 Note that values must be tuples of three ints (RGB format).

+## Launching ##

+Execute in shell next command (while located in TG_Avatar base directory):

+    python3 main.py

+If you want use debug mode, you should add `--debug` flag:

+    python3 main.py --debug

 ## Files and folders description ##

 * `AvatarGenerator.py` - basic class for requesting weather data and generate avatar image;